Behavioral Economics and the Science of Decision-Making

 Who are the other attendees?

 While we can’t share that list, we can tell you that, in previous years, attendees have included individuals from both the for-profit and non-profit sector, spanning a variety of industries, including, education, marketing, energy, finance, and government.
 They range in their seniority from mid and senior level executives to those tasked with directly implementing organizational objectives.
 Ultimately, what attendees share is deep interest in applying behavioral science to solve real problems.

 What should I do to prepare for the course?

 The most important pre-work is deciding on your project.
 This immersive course will culminate with an opportunity for you to apply the behavioral science and behavioral economics principles that you’ve learned to a problem you are facing in your organization.
-To that end, you will be asked to submit a proposed problem to the two faculty directors (Linda Babcock and Jeff Galak) by Monday, April 11th.
+To that end, you will be asked to submit a proposed problem to the faculty directors.
 We will send you a template of questions that will help you put together your project description.
 The faculty directors will work with you to refine the scope of the problem to align with the content of the course.
 Problems you can propose to work on can be wide ranging, including things like organizational structure, work culture, consumer behavior, influence of customers/stakeholders, upcoming key decisions, or anything else that you think behavioral science can help with.
 If you’re stuck on whether an idea is a good one or not for this course, please don’t hesitate to reach out early on to get feedback.
 We will work with you to ensure that the problem you select is tractable and appropriate.
 Participants will present their project to the class on the final day.

 Are there any pre-readings for the course?